[Agenda] EU to discuss summer travel This WEEK

 Free-travel is a pillar of European normality.

-But symbolism aside, people are wondering when they can be reunited with relatives abroad or go on holiday, amid tentatively positive news on flattening infection curves.
+But political symbolism aside, people are wondering when they can be reunited with relatives abroad or go on holiday, amid tentatively positive news on flattening infection curves.

 Ministers will also discuss future use of "tracing apps" to monitor disease outbreaks.